International Student Services

 New International Students

 If you have been accepted to UH Hilo, view a list of important dates and things you need to do.
-Also check out Study Guide to the States for an online, interactive resource to help international students navigate through the process of studying in the US.
+Also check out Study Guide to the States and the International Student Resource Center for information and resources to help international students navigate through the process of studying in the US.
 Topics include what to consider if you want to study in the US, how to apply for a visa to enter the US, how to maintain your status while in the US, guidelines for traveling back home, and working in the US.

 Connect Virtually